Charity Crowdfunding Guide: How To Support Your Favorite Cause

 Fundraise for current events

 There’s no shortage of causes, and some pick up quite a bit of traction in the news and social media.
 If you don’t have a personal connection to a cause, you can look for inspiration in news outlets.
 We’ve seen a growing number of efforts to help refugees, famine relief efforts, or even organizations focused on relief efforts in the wake of a natural disaster.
 News outlets are a great way to filter through a seemingly endless number of options for causes.
-They’re also a great way to find where your help is most needed today.
+They’re a great way to find where your aid is most needed today.
 Once you find a cause that’s in the spotlight, you can look to organizations like Charity Watch to verify the legitimacy of charities supporting your cause.

 Make a bigger impact

 Find a charity where you can make the biggest impact.
 With over 1 million nonprofits registered in the US, it can be challenging to find the right organization for you, but there are great resources to narrow your search.
 Organizations like The Life You Can Save focus on finding causes and charities where people can make the biggest impact.
-The organization even offers a charity impact calculator that allows you to see how your donation helps the charity you’re donating to.
+The organization even offers a charity impact calculator that allows you to see how your donation helps who you’re donating to.
 Other organizations, such as GiveWell and Charity Navigator also offer tools and lists of charities to help you decide where your help will be most effective.

 Three ways to help a charity

 Donating your time may be one of your best options if you prefer to support a nonprofit with something other than monetary donations.
-This may be even more crucial if your favorite nonprofit is local, but larger charities may also have local offices that you can coordinate with to volunteer your time.
+This may be even more crucial if your favorite nonprofit is local, but larger charities or nonprofits may also have local offices that you can coordinate with to volunteer your time.

 2. Hold or attend an event

-If you’re working with a charity directly, you may be able to hold a fundraising event.
-Holding a potluck at your home and inviting family and friends is a great way to bring people together and talk to them about your favorite cause.
+If you’re working with an organization directly, you may be able to hold a fundraising event.
+Holding a potluck at your home and inviting family and friends is a great way to bring loved ones together and talk to them about your favorite cause.
 You may inspire them to donate or volunteer with you at the nonprofit.
 With the help of the organization as a whole, you may be able to get creative and hold bigger events.
 Say, if you work with a rescue, you can hold a pet fundraising and adoption event.
 Take for example The Friends of Cats organization.
 Their annual Cinco de Meow event is a great way for them to fundraise and hold cat adoptions.
 Check out other fundraising ideas for animal shelters for inspiration.